IEA Information for Parents & Students

 If you have questions about the IEA Program and/or if you need accommodations to access IEA materials, please contact IEA.Questions@tn.gov.

-To stay up-to-date on the IEA Program, you can sign up to receive sign-up to receive monthly email updates for the IEA Program here.
+To stay up-to-date on the IEA Program, you can sign-up to receive monthly email updates for the IEA Program here.

 For additional support in reviewing all aspects of your Individualized Education Account Program options, contact the parent center in your region or local advocacy organization.